honeycarbs/data-eg-chat/README.md

 For a new cloned repo:
 1. Create a virtual python environment, make sure its name is env for auto scheduling: 'python -m venv env'
 2. Run the virtual env: 'source env/bin/activate'
-3. While virtual env is running: 'pip install google-cloud-pubsub'
+3. While virtual env is running: 'pip install -r requirements.txt'